-Discussion in 'Transportation & Infrastructure' started by M II A II R II K, Feb 15, 2010.
+Discussion in 'Transportation and Infrastructure' started by M II A II R II K, Feb 15, 2010.

 SkyTran - The Future Of Travel

 hmm...i duno...it looks alright to me, but i dun think toronto will have this kind of stuff anytime soon...i mean if this was to be built near the downtown area, i think it would be too complicated...unless you build one long track running from uptown to downtown...then there's a possibility.